ARC-IT: How the ITS Reference Architecture is Guiding the Future of Connected and Automated Vehicle Applications

 In 1993, the United States Department of Transportation (USDOT) set out to define a functional framework to inform ITS standards development, planning and project implementation.
 The framework, known as the National ITS Architecture, was originally developed based on 29 ITS user services that provided visions for the various transportation services intelligent transportation systems would make possible.

 As ITS technologies grew more capable, the services evolved and expanded, and the National ITS Architecture evolved with them.
 Iteris, under USDOT contract, has led and supported all aspects of the National ITS Architecture’s evolution from the beginning to what it is today.
+Figure 1 - Timeline illustrates the evolution of ARC-IT

 The evolution of ARC-IT